Wed. 13 April 1988

 There is no one player in particular who stands out; the game is scrappy.
 Getov and Stoichkov have an internal battle among themselves as to who gets to execute set-pieces, but usually the far more experienced substitute comes out trumps.
 However, it will eventually be from a Stoichkov left wing corner right across to the far side of the six yard box which will bring about the home team’s equalizer.
 It was the fourth home corner in a dominant spell towards the end of the match, and it has to be said that Bulgaria were finishing the stronger.
 Also, Ivanov’s debut appearance in national team colours, and in the centre of the pitch, saw favour swing back into the Bulgarians’ favour.
 And he connected very well with Stoichkov’s corner for the equalizing header, which just crept in on the near post, a post which Rudwaleit had left exposed as he had expected Ivanov to head back into the centre rather than make a scoring attempt.
 It was Rudwaleit’s sole error all match, but it showed yet again how vulnerable a position the ‘keeper’s post is.

-The industrious Pilz in the East German midfield is the second player, and the second among the visitors, to see yellow as he hooks Sirakov in an off-the-ball incident.
+The industrious Pilz in the East German midfield is the second player, and the second among the visitors, to see yellow as he trips Sirakov in an off-the-ball incident.
 Pilz will some minutes later be the only visitor to be substituted when Stange decides to bring on Kracht for the final few minutes.
 This is the second East German debutant of the afternoon.
 The debutant starter, right-back Röser, had done alright.

 The match is not without its moments, but mostly it falls short to the extremely windy conditions, which along with the whistle-happy ref contribute to making it far less of an interesting spectacle than it otherwise could have been.
 Both goalkeepers make mistakes leading to goals against, but they both redeem themselves with some fine saves other than that.
 Credit to Rakov, Iliev and Ivanov for the home side, whereas Rudwaleit, Rohde and Stübner will have been the pick of the bunch among the visitors.